 Welcome to the St Benedict’s School Board Members’ page.
 Here you will find information about the school’s Board, what we do, how a Board is formed, who we are, our School’s Charter, Strategic Plan and Annual Goals, Board meeting dates, our Board’s Annual Newsletter, our Audited Accounts, what our responsibilities are, and copies of meeting minutes.

-About the Board
+About the St Benedict’s School Board

-The board of trustees is the Crown entity responsible for the governance and the control of the management of the school, including certain legal obligations covering responsibility for property, personnel, the proper management of school finances, reporting to the Ministry and the school community.
+As Board Members we are the Crown entity responsible for the governance and the control of the management of the school, including certain legal obligations covering responsibility for property, personnel, the proper management of school finances, reporting to the Ministry and the school community.

-Boards of Trustees for Catholic integrated schools comprise elected members and those appointed by the Proprietors.
+Boards for Catholic integrated schools comprise elected members and those appointed by the Proprietors.
 Appointees are full members of the Board with all the same rights and obligations of other members.
 They also have particular responsibilities with respect to property management and the Special Character of the school.

 Within the Board there are five areas that we represent and monitor: